Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Introduction

 Quest for finding novel high-temperature superconductors spurs interests in exploring many-body systems with short-range repulsions but with~(nearly) flat subregions in the band dispersion arising from hopping beyond nearest neighbors or from lattice structures~\cite{Nogueira1996, Aoki2019}.
 These systems with dispersionless band portions permit numerous scattering channels for the electrons and can give rise to various exotic quantum phases such as spin and charge density waves~\cite{Kozii2019, Fernandes2020}, Mott insulating~\cite{Chen2020}, and bad-metallic phases~\cite{Huang2019}, as well as the formation of spatially extended Cooper pairs~\cite{Sayyad2020, Yuan2019}.

 Interaction and the flatness of the band structure can be intimately related to geometric and quantum frustration in producing strong correlation effects.
-The spin liquid behavior in hexagonal lattices, such as organic compounds~\cite{Itou2010, Yamashita2011}) and inorganic Herbertsmithites~\cite{Norman2016, Zhong2019}, are typical examples, where the classical picture is no longer valid, and the quantum phase transitions in these systems cannot be described within Landau's phase transition theory.
+The spin liquid behavior in hexagonal lattices, such as organic compounds~\cite{Itou2010, Yamashita2011}) and inorganic Herbertsmithites~\cite{Norman2016, Zhong2019}, are typical examples.
+In these exotic liquids, the classical picture is no longer valid, and their quantum phase transitions cannot be described within Landau's phase transition theory.

 Aside from these many-body phenomena, the electron nematicity, i.e., spontaneous breaking of spatial rotational symmetry triggered by many-body interactions, is another manifestation of the correlation effects~\cite{Halboth2000, Yamase2000}.
 It is an intriguing direction to pursue the physical origins of these symmetry-broken phases~\cite{Fedorov2016, Gallais2016, Lee2018}, and to grasp the interplay between nematicity and other phases such as superconductivity~\cite{Fradkin2010, Venderbos2018, Dodaro2018, Yuan2019, Chen2020b} and non-Fermi liquid~\cite{Edalati2012}.
-One crucial aspect is these effects can be significantly enhanced in systems that have a flat or partially flat band in their dispersions~\cite{Kozii2019, Isobe2018, Fernandes2019, Fernandes2020}.
+Various studies report different roles of nematic fluctuations on the superconductivity including the competition between these two phases, e.g., in doped $\rm BaFe_{2}As_{2}$~\cite{Malinowski2020}, the assistance of nematicity to enhance the superconductivity transition temperature, e.g., in twisted bilayer graphene~\cite{Cao2021}, and the negligible effect of nematicity on the superconducting phase, e.g., in $\rm FeSe$~\cite{Bohmer2013}.
+One crucial aspect is figuring out which of these possibilities occur in systems that have a flat or partially flat band in their dispersions~\cite{Kozii2019, Isobe2018, Fernandes2019, Fernandes2020}.